grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Normally, that's the obvious move.
 But we need to be thinking ahead as well: staying down now could force us to the surface in daylight with no charge at all on the battery.
 We could end up a helpless target.
 If we go up now we can get the batteries charged up with very little chance of being found."

 "Running on the surface in the storm does provide a lot of cover --- the radar will be swamped and the ocean makes enough noise to cover our running diesels...
-But it could also swamp us or crack the _Prospect's_ spine."
+But it could also swamp us or crack the _Prospect_'s spine."

 "She's a strong fuckin' boat Hemi, and with good pilots I think she can handle it.
 Let's prep to surface."